alriceeeee/Snake-/README.md

 ###
 This has been a project since what?
 2017?
 2018?
 I am very proud of how far snake gotten. <br/>
 I really only got into coding because of something called "searchy web."
 It was used to bypass school restrictions on websites.<br/>
-*if you don't know how to run an html file, please. stop. go to -*
+*if you don't know how to run an html file, please. stop. go look it up for whatever device ur on idfk*

+# Also do NOT distribute this code for commercial use.